Internal Controls

 Status of Audits

-SMFL is a company with a Board of Corporate Auditors, consisting of four standing corporate auditors and two part-time corporate auditors.
+SMFL is a company with Corporate Auditors, consisting of four standing corporate auditors and two part-time corporate auditors.
 SMFL has established an Office of Corporate Auditors to assist the corporate auditors in the execution of their audit duties.
-In order to ensure the independence from directors of employees assigned to the office, the agreement of corporate auditors is required when evaluating or transferring personnel involved in assisting the execution of audit duties.
+In order to ensure the independence of employees assigned to the Office of Corporate Auditors from directors, the consent of corporate auditors is required when evaluating or transferring personnel involved in assisting the execution of audit duties.
 Employees assigned to the Office of Corporate Auditors shall assist in the execution of audit duties in accordance with the instructions of the corporate auditors.

-Corporate auditors attend key meetings, including meetings of the Board of Directors and Management Committee, and receive reports from directors, employees, and others on the execution of their duties, receive explanations as necessary, review important approval documents and investigate the status of operations and assets at the head office and main business departments.
-In addition, the corporate auditors communicate and exchange information with directors and auditors of subsidiaries, and receive business reports from subsidiaries as necessary.
+Corporate auditors attend key meetings, including meetings of the Board of Directors and Management Committee, receive reports from directors, employees, and others on the execution of their duties and receive explanations as necessary, review important approval documents, and investigate the status of operations and assets at the head office and other important offices.
+In addition, the corporate auditors communicate and exchange information with directors and auditors of subsidiaries and receive business reports from subsidiaries as necessary.

 The standing corporate auditors perform their duties smoothly and efficiently.
 This is ensured over the course of day-to-day audits carried out by all or some of the standing corporate auditors, and sufficient sharing of information and exchange of opinions with the other corporate auditors through the Standing Corporate Auditors' Meeting.

-If any officer or employee of SMFL or its Group companies discovers any fact that may cause significant damage to SMFL or any Group company, any fraudulent act, or any material fact in violation of laws, regulations, or the Articles of Incorporation, said officer or employee is obligated to report their discovery to the corporate auditors.
-Furthermore, if explanation regarding the execution of duties is requested by a corporate auditor, officers and employees are obligated to report the requested matters promptly.
+If any officer or employee of SMFL or its Group companies discover any fact that may cause significant damage to SMFL or any Group company, any fraudulent act, or any material fact in violation of laws, regulations, or the Articles of Incorporation, the officer or employee written above is required to report their discovery to the corporate auditors.
+Furthermore, if explanation regarding the execution of duties is requested by a corporate auditor, the officers and employees written above are required to report the requested matters promptly.

-On discovery of any violation of laws or regulations, the violation can be reported to a corporate auditor of the company to which the officer or employee belongs, the internal reporting contact established at the company to which the officer or employee belongs, or the internal reporting hotline set up by Sumitomo Mitsui Financial Group.
+On discovery of any violation of laws or regulations, the violation can be reported to the corporate auditors of the company to which the officer or employee belongs, the internal reporting systems and hotline established at the company to which the officer or employee belongs, or the internal reporting systems and hotline set up by Sumitomo Mitsui Financial Group.

-In order to ensure that any officers and employees of SMFL and its Group companies reporting to the internal reporting contact established at their company or a corporate auditor at their company are not subject to unfair treatment for such report, the internal reporting regulations for each company stipulate the prohibition of any unfair treatment.
+In order to ensure that any officers and employees of SMFL and its Group companies who reported to the internal reporting systems and hotline established at their company or a corporate auditor at their company are not subject to unfair treatment for such report, the internal reporting regulations for each company stipulate the prohibition of any unfair treatment.

-The departments in charge of compliance at SMFL and its Group companies regularly report to the corporate auditors on the status of receipt and handling of internal reports, and, when it is deemed necessary given impact on management or requested by corporate auditors, issue prompt ad-hoc reports.
+In addition, the departments in charge of compliance at SMFL and its Group companies regularly report to the corporate auditors of each company on the status of receipt and handling of internal reports, and, when it is deemed necessary, given impact on management or requested by corporate auditors, issue prompt ad-hoc reports.

 The Internal Audit Department works closely with the corporate auditors.
-When corporate auditors request assistance in their audit duties, the Internal Audit Department strives to ensure that the corporate auditors can conduct effective audits.
+When corporate auditors request assistance in their audit duties, the Internal Audit Department cooperates by providing information so that the corporate auditors can conduct effective audits.

 The Internal Audit Department, corporate auditors, and accounting auditors communicate and coordinate with each other as required, and work to implement appropriate and effective audits.